NI’S TOP BUSINESS AWARDS LAUNCHED FOR 2019

 This category sets out to recognise those local organisations exhibiting best practice in terms of people management.
 The judging panel will look for clear evidence of class-leading initiatives designed to make the organisation a better and more caring employer.

-A new category to these awards, this category will recognise a leading player in the 50-250 employee sector of the Northern Ireland economy, a key sector which includes a number of our leading private sector companies.
+This category will recognise a leading player in the 50-250 employee sector of the Northern Ireland economy, a key sector which includes a number of our leading private sector companies.
 As with Company of the Year, entrants must demonstrate exceptional performance across the board.

 Sponsored by: QUB Leadership Institute & Chief Executives’ Club at Queen’s